Spending My Money - An Overview

 Note: The Foundation P-card limit is $5000 (including tax and shipping).
 ORSP has the right to assign a lower limit as deemed necessary.
 Under exceptional circumstances, but only with compelling justification, a P-card limit can be raised to $10,000.
 Cardholders with a limit greater than or equal to $10,000 have an annual responsibility to complete a conflict of interest filing.
 Also, single item purchases above $5000 may require three quotes prior to purchasing and must be approved by ORSP.

 Although many sponsored awards allow flexibility in areas such as re-budgeting, carry-forward of unobligated balances from year to year, and pre-award costs, sponsors expect expenditures to be reasonably consistent with the proposed scope of work and budget.
 Many federal agencies have chosen to delegate authority to CSULB for certain prior approvals.
-The PI should refer to the sponsored award terms (see the Notice of Award or contact Post-Award) to determine the authorizations that apply to each award.
+The PI should refer to the sponsored award terms to determine the authorizations that apply to each award.

 No-cost extensions are usually requested by the PI due to project delays, where additional time is needed to carry out the approved scope of work but no additional funding is required.
 The fact that funds remain at the end of a project is not sufficient justification for an extension.
 The PI should describe the reason for the extension along with the spending plan for the unexpended balance.
 Expanded Authorities on most federal grants and cooperative agreements allow ORSP to approve a single no-cost extension.